 The DDU works to biotech style philosophy and standards incorporating, dynamic, goal driven project management based on Target Product Profiles and Compound Selection Criteria.
 Project goals are therapeutic area dependent but range from quality leads demonstrating disease model proof of concept, through to pre-clinical candidates.

-The post is available immediately and salary will depend upon experience, but will be in the range £32,817 - £40,322.
+The post is available immediately.
+Salary will depend upon experience, but the appointment will be on the University's Grade 7 Salary Scale.

 - Evaluate small molecule hits from high throughput screens, proposing early optimisation strategies to identify promising leads